stefanfreitag/s3_yum_repository/README.md

 Fertig.
 ```

-## Beware
+## ToDo

-* S3 treats "+" characters in the path as though they were space characters
+S3 treats "+" characters in the path as though they were space characters.
-* Renaming of rpms maybe required before
+Hence renaming of the rpms files is required before

 * running `createrepo`
-  * syncing to S3
+* syncing the local content to S3

 ## Links